Skip to content

 Chinese Sticky Rice

-4.85 from 33 ratings
+4.86 from 34 ratings

-This sticky rice recipe is a fail-proof, super easy, and crowd-pleasing dish.
+This Chinese sticky rice recipe is a fail-proof, super easy, and crowd-pleasing dish.
 Most of the ingredients can now be found in the Asian aisles of your favorite grocery stores.

 Prep Time: 15 minutes